st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

+## Adding an alteration in SettingUI is outdated

 # Quick Guide to Adding an Alteration in Settings (Part 1)

 This documentation aims to guide you through the process of adding a new alteration, season, or discovery campaign to your project.
 It is divided into two main parts.
 The first part covers the addition of alterations, and the second part delves into updating the python script for sorting maps with alterations.